microsoft/PowerApps-Samples/dataverse/online-management-api/README.md

 - .NET Framework 4.6.2

 To run the sample:
-1. [Download](https://code.msdn.microsoft.com/Sample-Retrieve-Customer-94e4076d) the sample, and extract it.
+1. Clone or download this repository.
-2. Double-click the Visual Studio solution file (.sln) under the C# folder at the extracted location to open the solution in Visual Studio.
+2. Double-click the 'dataverse\online-management-api\RetrieveInstances\SampleAppForOnlineAdminAPI.sln' file to open the solution in Visual Studio.
 3. In the **Programs.cs** file, specify a different service URL if the region is not North America.
 For a list of service URL values for worldwide regions, see [Service URL](get-started-online-management-api.md#service-url).
     ```csharp
     //TODO: Change this value if your Office 365 tenant is in a different region than North America